Alliance of Democracies: The Copenhagen Democracy Summit

-The Copenhagen Democracy Summit is a conference bringing together political and business leaders, including current and former heads of government, from the world's democracies.
-In light of a decline of liberal democracies across the world, the aim is to be a top international forum for analysis on the security and economic challenges facing the democratic world as well as a forum for analysis on the interplay between technology and democratic norms.
+The Copenhagen Democracy Summit is an international conference which is held annually in Copenhagen during the summer.
+The summit brings together political and business leaders, including current and former heads of government, from the world's democracies.
+In parallel, a similar conference takes place every winter in Denver, Colorado, United States.
+In light of a decline of liberal democracies across the world, the aim of the summit is to be a top international forum for analysis on the security and economic challenges facing the democratic world as well as a forum for analysis on the interplay between technology and democratic norms.

 The first annual Copenhagen Democracy Summit took place in Copenhagen on July 22, 2018.
-Among those who attended were the then-Danish Prime Minister Lars Løkke Rasmussen, Joe Biden, Tony Blair, Stephen Harper, Felipe Calderón, José María Aznar, and former Estonian President Toomas Ilves.
+Among those who attended were the then-Danish Prime Minister Lars Løkke Rasmussen, Joe Biden, Tony Blair, Stephen Harper, Felipe Calderón, José María Aznar, and Toomas Ilves.
 A total of 350 participants attended from over 40 countries.
 One of the publications released at the conference concluded that people's trust in government is lower in democracies than in non-democratic states.

-The Alliance of Democracies seeks to organise a Copenhagen Democracy Summit every summer and a similar winter conference in Denver, Colorado.
+The 2020 Copenhagen Democracy Summit included an intervention by then US Secretary of State Michael Pompeo, former US Secretaries of State John Kerry and Madeleine Albright and the President of Taiwan Tsai Ing-wen.
+In 2021, Zuzana Čaputová, President of Slovakia spoke arguing that democracy needs three basic lines of defence - independent institutions with responsible public officials, active civil society and free media.
+The 2022 Democracy Summit was closed by former United States President Barack Obama and addressed by Lithuania Prime Minister Ingrida Šimonytė, European Parliament President Roberta Metsola, and Ukraine President Volodymyr Zelenskyy.
+In 2023, speakers included the newly elected President of the Czech Republic Petr Pavel, Estonia Prime Minister Kaja Kallas, Ukraine President Volodymyr Zelenskyy, NATO Secretary General Jens Stoltenberg, former United Kingdom Prime Minister Liz Truss, and Belarus political activist Sviatlana Tsikhanouskaya.

+The 2024 Copenhagen Democracy Summit took place between 14 and 15 May and included Prime minister of Armenia Nikol Pashinyan, President of Ghana Nana Akufo-Addo, President of Kosovo Vjosa Osmani, former United States Secretary of State Hillary Clinton, Prime Minister of Denmark Mette Frederiksen, President of the European Council Charles Michel, President of the European Commission Ursula von der Leyen, among others.